Gujarat govt accords in-principle Centre of Excellence status to seven institutes

-In a first, the Gujarat government on Monday accorded in-principle Centre of Excellence status to seven education institutes, including six universities and one technical college — six private and one autonomous.
+In a first, the Gujarat Government on Monday accorded in-principle Centre of Excellence (CoE) status to seven education institutes, including six universities and one technical college — six private and one autonomous.

+Within hours of the announcement, the Akhil Bhartiya Vidyarthi Parishad (ABVP) challenged the decision on the premise that the Gujarat Professional technical Educational Colleges or Institutions (regulation of Admission and Fixation of Fees) (Amendment) Act, 2013, has been challenged in the Gujarat High Court and the matter was sub-judice.
+Institutes accorded status of CoE would be exempt from all provisions of this act dealing with admissions and fee regulation.

 “These seven universities in Gujarat through the Centre of Excellence will establish their leading position in the world of education.
 With this decision, higher education, research, innovation and startup will get a boost.
 In addition, there will be a global exchange of education where students in the state will benefit from some of world’s best practices,” Chief Minister Vijay Rupani stated in an official announcement.